 Roseway Road, one block east of E. Lake Harriet Pkwy

 West River Parkway & 36th St. – Prairie, Savanna and Oak Forest

 Minnehaha Park Lower Glen –Oak Forest, Black Ash and Skunk Cabbage Seep

 Below Minnehaha Falls- Minnehaha Creek to the Mississippi River

 South end of the park, chain link fenced area on top of bluff, adjacent to dog park

 Recognizing the many benefits of native vegetation, we strive to encourage the use of native plants in the landscape.

 Native plants provide habitat for wildlife and pollinators, add year-round interest to the landscape, protect shorelines from erosion, and can provide for storm water retention and treatment.

-Environmental Stewardship staff work to maintain the natural areas that we've identified as priority native plant communities, and natural areas that were planted as part of a landscape design or as a storm water best management practice.
+Environmental Stewardship staff work to maintain the natural areas that we've identified as priority native plant communities (see the Native Plant Communities tab), and natural areas that were planted as part of a landscape design or as a storm water best management practice.